Geeksltd/Olive/docs/Tips/DevCommands.md

 | `local-date?time=10:22:00` | Overrides the application's local time to the specified value.  |
 | `local-date?date=now` | Resets the application's local time to the real value. |
 | `test-context?name=MyTestName` | Sets the currently running UI Test name, which is used in `PredictableGuidGenerator` |

+If you can think of any commands that developers would find useful during development and debugging of an application, feel free to submit your pull request for adding to Olive.